Supraglottoplasty Surgery for Laryngomalacia: What to Expect

 - Type 4: A combination of the above types.

-This surgery is sometimes coupled with a procedure called an epiglottopexy, where the epiglottis is tacked to the base of the tongue.
+This surgery is sometimes coupled with a procedure called an epiglottopexy, in which the epiglottis is tacked to the base of the tongue.
 Children with laryngomalacia often have a long epiglottis that curls up on itself.
 The epiglottis (which normally protects the airway when food is swallowed) may also flop over and obstruct the airway.

 Types of Laryngomalacia